mliew21396/remote-work-u2/week-4/group-research-methods/README.md

 ## Release 1: Find Your Role
 Refer to your accountability group spreadsheet to find your role.

-Each person has a challenge to solve.
+Each person has one challenge to solve.
 This does not need to be done in any order.

 If you have fewer than five accountability group members, only do as many of the challenges as you have people.
 Your goal is to learn how to use existing methods and teach others, not to learn specific methods.
 If you only have three people, only do the first three challenges.